-The book I'm using is Green Eggs and Ham, this book is awesome for getting children involved with story time and sign language.
+The book I love to use is Green Eggs and Ham, this book is awesome for getting children involved with story time and sign language.
 The phrase that gets children excited is "Sam I Am".
-After only a couple of pages the children will start saying this phrase.
+After only a couple of pages, the children will start saying this phrase.
 When you come to this phrase, stop and cup your ear, then wait for them to say it.
 Even two year old can do this.

 Now the final thing to use with this method is your voice.
 Use two funny voices while reading.
 Even if you mess it up, the kids will be in tune with the story.
 Laugh when you mess up and start again.
 This is fun and the children will help you.

 Then one day dress up and do the story.
 Help the children to dress up.

 You can do this with almost any book.
 The collection above is a wonderful group of books to have and use.
 I have used all of them with great success.

 Below is a sign language book that was very useful when learning the hand signs for the stories.
 Take the time to learn some of the fun and unusual signs that can be done one-handed.

 End with the Train Game

 This activity will teach your children the name of the centers.

 How to do it:

 "Okay, let's make a train."
 Stand up with your back to the children and wait for them to join you.
 The line does not have to be perfect.
 They will get the hang of it.